Ide Hill Society Events 2019

 John the walls of this category B prison.
 You will be served in a modern spotlight dining room with a delicious 3 course lunch, cooked using fresh, seasonal ingredients and latest cookery techniques, all in an open kitchen and prepared and served by prisoners.
 The restaurant is a major part of the Clink Charity’s prisoners rehabilitation initiative.

 Oct 16th The Wear and Tear of Horses in the Boer War talk in the Village Hall

 Wed 8pm John Head, a third-generation vet from Cornwall, will draw on his grandfather’s extensive diaries attached to the Inniskilling Dragoons in the 2nd Boer War 1899/1901 and explain why horse losses were so much greater than in the 1st World War.

-Nov 20th The Great War and its Legacy talk in the Village Hall
+Nov 20th Rich Legacy: WWI Words and Wit’ talk in the Village Hall

 Wed 8pm.
 Rich Legacy: WWI Words and Wit’ with Ian Walker on 20th November 2019.